Finland prepared in case Russia cuts off gas, emergency committee says | Headlines

 Finland prepared in case Russia cuts off gas, emergency committee says

+However, losing that gas supply would mean Neste, Metsa and other companies in the forestry, chemical and food industries would need to find alternative energy sources or adapt their production.
+"Finland seems well placed to replace Russian flows with LNG (liquefied natural gas) imports from elsewhere," Capital Economics said in a note to clients.

-Finland is ready to cope in the event that Russia cuts off its supply of natural gas, the government's emergency preparedness committee said after a meeting on Friday.
+Finland is ready to cope if Russia cuts off its supply of natural gas, the government's emergency preparedness committee said after a meeting on Friday.
 Key Finnish politicians had been warned of a possible halt to gas exports by Russia on Friday, Finnish newspaper Iltalehti reported on Thursday.

-State-owned Gasgrid Finland had no indication of any disruption to gas flows on Friday, a spokesperson told Reuters.
+State-owned Gasgrid Finland did not indicate any disruption to gas flows on Friday, a spokesperson told Reuters.
 "Finland is prepared for a suspension of Russian natural gas imports," the committee said in a statement.

-The country imports most of its gas from neighbouring Russia but gas accounts for only about 5% of its annual energy consumption.
-However, losing that gas supply would mean industry giants like Neste and Metsa and also other companies in the forestry, chemical and food industries would need to find alternative energy sources or adapt their production.
+The country imports most of its gas from neighboring Russia but gas accounts for only about 5% of its annual energy consumption.
+However, losing that gas supply would mean Neste, Metsa, and other companies in the forestry, chemical, and food industries would need to find alternative energy sources or adapt their production.

+"Finland seems well placed to replace Russian flows with LNG (liquefied natural gas) imports from elsewhere," Capital Economics said in a note to clients.
+"So, while Finland's economy will be hit harder than most other eurozone economies from a broader loss of trade with Russia, the direct effect of a cessation in Russian gas supplies would be small."

 Finnish leaders on Thursday said the nation must apply to join the NATO military alliance "without delay" in a historic policy shift triggered by Russia's invasion of Ukraine.
 Moscow said the move was a threat and warned it was ready to respond.

 Last week the government said it was prepared for the possibility that Russia might cut off its gas supply in late May as a response to Finland's refusal to abide by Russian demands for payment in roubles.
-Finland is also connected to the European gas network via the BalticConnector, a Finnish-Estonian pipeline that connects Finland with the Baltics which historically relied heavily on Russian gas but have diversified their supply using liquefied natural gas (LNG) import terminals and better connections with western Europe.
+Finland is also connected to the European gas network via the BalticConnector, a Finnish-Estonian pipeline that connects Finland with the Baltics which historically relied heavily on Russian gas but have diversified their supply using LNG import terminals and better connections with western Europe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)